luchsamapparat/nim/README.md

 * `npm run watch` Clean the `dist` directory, build and test the library in parallel and repeat on file change
 * `npm test` Run tests

+## Release

+For this to work, git must be installed on the machine.

+* `npm run release` builds the library, commits the changes to `dist`, creates a new version and pushes it to the repository

 ## Use

 ### Basic Usage